copsTvFan/cops-episode-guide/guide.md

 "I Used to Use My Brain"

 - A first-time offender immediately regrets his destructive decisions.
+TODO: Add other officers.
-- Nothing adds up when an evasive driver tells police that he's the victim of a crime.
+- TODO.
+Nothing adds up when an evasive driver tells police that he's the victim of a crime.
-- A deputy encourages a troubled young woman to turn her life around.
+- TODO.
+A deputy encourages a troubled young woman to turn her life around.

 ### S-3001